 During the pandemic, I couldn't get to test my first-draft prototype in person with my classmates.
 So I decided to send them a digital copy of my prototype with instructions for testers to follow.

 In the first prototyping draft, I want to test the functionalities of the UI on the main menu and see if the erasing mechanics work well with unfolding the story of the comics in Chapter 1.

 - The erasing mechanic lacked instruction for the player to know which area needed to be erased on the image.

 - I learned that it is essential to indicate when and where is the end of the test of the prototype.
 E.g., Make notices for the tester

 - Some Ui in the main menu could be replaced with icons because it allows users to have a quicker visual perception to obtain information and get it processed by the brain.

 To start building the storyline of my game, I need to identify what kind of interactive story structure.
 After researching different kinds of narrative story structures.
 I decided to use the method of foldback narrative structure because my story was about switching back and forth between the character's reality and her conscious world.

 - Polt branches several times but eventually folds back to a single inevitable event

 Art style - Comic visual

 After figuring out the narrative structures, I started sketching some art concepts to visualize the world I am creating.
-The levels design has a different mood from one another, so I want to keep my visual consistent and cohesive.
-I decided to go with the Moebius art style, which I got inspired by Jean Giraud, an amazing illustrator artist, with a very strong hand-drawn comic style of my game.
+The level's design has a different mood from one another, so I want to keep my visual consistent and cohesive.
+I decided to go with the Moebius art style, which I got inspired by Jean Giraud, an amazing illustrator artist, with a very strong hand-drawn comic style for my game.
 In the process, I also got inspired by watching animated movies from Ghibli Studios.
 I think the abstract nature of the theme would be working great with the Moebius style that has a poetic feeling in a game.